 - vary in color as in size, but they are generally reddish orange to black.

-- do not eat the wood in which they nest, but chew into it with their very large mandibles to create galleries and connecting tunnels.
+- do not eat the wood in which they nest, but chew it with their very large mandibles to create galleries and connecting tunnels.
 (Termites, on the other hand, do eat the wood in which they nest.)

 - nest outdoors in dead and decaying wood, such as hollow and rotting trees, old stumps, and even firewood.